© Lill A. Gubben

 "Oh shame, I will not listen," the granny shouted.
 "How dare you make such godforsaken accusations, old man."

-“It’s not uncommon,” my grandfather said, “that a dishonourable girl shares an innocent young man to make the poor young man or his family support her.
+"It's not uncommon," my grandfather continued, "that a dishonourable girl shares an innocent young man to make the poor young man or his family support her.
 Maybe even makes herself with child on purpose.
-I make no claims, I only want to clarify that things may never be as simple as they seem…”
+I make no claims, I only want to clarify that things may never be as simple as they seem…"

 "Well I assure you and all assembled here, that this was not the case, and it has never been the case in our family.
 We are from a stock of honourable people, not riffraff who do not know their fathers."

 The sign of an open conflict did not appeal to my dad.
 He stood up, turned around and threw up.
-He hurried towards the toilet, but didn’t reach the door before he threw up once more.
+He hurried towards the toilet but didn't reach the door before he threw up once more.

 Later, Daddy vehemently denied this had happened.
 But when my mother later told a friend about this shameful event, as she called it, my daddy hit her so hard on the mouth, that she lost one of her front teeth.
 When I asked my dad if this was true, he warned me not to talk about this malicious slander ever again.
 It was just a way for my mum to hit back at him for something he had never done, so help him God, or something like that.

 "With full respect."
 The granny lifted her clenched fist, "I conclude we have now decided this pregnancy will have its natural course".
 Nobody objected; they submitted to the irrefutable fact she got more balls than them, and by this decision part of my future was clarified: they would let me be born, by the grace of Granny.

 "To provide a child with food and clothes is not accomplished without considerable effort and sacrifices," the Granny stated.
 "The boy is a work-shy freeloader, who lived in our home and let himself be fed and then took advantage of my young, innocent granddaughter.
 He or his family should contribute to the cost of the child."